List of Medical Technician Schools, Colleges and Universities

 Medical technicians work in a variety of medical fields.
 Some specialize in areas such as emergency medical technology, while others enter into areas that cover surgical technology, radiology technology, dialysis technology and laboratory technology.
 Certificate as well as associate's degree programs are available for each of these medical technician fields.

-How to Choose a Medical Technician School, College or University
+How to Choose a Medical Technician School

 A prospective emergency medical technician student must first decide between the training levels.
 Career goals figure heavily into this decision.
 If a prospective student wishes only to learn about fundamental emergency medical techniques and principles, such as cardiac arrest, emergency childbirth and bleeding, then a course of instruction resulting in an EMT-Basic or EMT-1 certificate may be appropriate.